Cache Size

 Workaround

-In order to resolve out of memory issue, NCache has provided a memory based cache, where you can specify an upper limit on the size of the cache in MB.
-Please specify correct Maximum Size for your cache.
-You should specify a Maximum Size which, if completely consumed, still leaves enough space in the system so that it never goes under low resources.
+To resolve memory issues, NCache provides a memory-based cache, where you can specify an upper limit on the size of the cache in MBs.
+You should specify a Maximum Size which, if completely consumed, still leaves enough space in the system so that it never presents as low resources.
+While specifying the Cache Size, consider the following factors:

-• Average size of Sessions or Objects.
+- Average size of sessions or objects.

-• Available memory for the NCache process.
+- The available memory for the NCache process.

 Then you can calculate the required memory by keeping the following in mind.

-• 15% Overhead per session.
+- There is a 15% Overhead per session.